kukuu/games/git-workflow/README.md

 27. git push origin image-update

 28. Check remote repo

-29. Confirm and click branch  changes have been mades
+29. "Confirm and click branch  changes have been made"

 30. Go to 8 : Compare and pull request